SirLarion/courses-aalto-better-filters/README.md

 Get familiarized with [the WebExtensions docs](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions).

-The packages is configured to use [Bun](https://bun.sh), but you should be able to easily modify it to use your preferred package manager.
+The package is configured to use [Bun](https://bun.sh), but you should be able to easily modify it to use your preferred package manager.

 ```